-The financial scandals of the late 90s and early 2000s resulted in Reserve Bank of India (RBI) mandates to the various banks in India to submit regulatory reports primarily to prevent and deter frauds and money laundering.
-Today most of the banks in India submit a set of 222 regulatory reports at varied frequencies to the RBI.
+The financial scandals of the late 90s and early 2000s resulted in Reserve Bank of India (RBI) mandates to the various banks in India to submit regulatory reports primarily to prevent and deter fraud and money laundering.
+Today, most of India’s banks submit 222 regulatory reports at varied frequencies to the RBI.

-The reports can broadly be classified into 12 categories:
+The Regulatory reports can broadly be classified into 12 categories:

 - Basic statistical returns,